adedotxn/savelink/README.md

 - Search through links by title or url.
 - Copy link to clipboard.
 - Delete link(s).
+- Sharing directly to the installed PWA from other apps.
 - Light/Dark Theme.
 - Exporting your data (links) into a csv file to dowmload locally.